revolist/revogrid-docs/compare/bryntum-gantt-alternative.md

 | Deployment model | Royalty-free; no deployment or server license | Commercial licensing; confirm the appropriate tier for your team |
 | Main tradeoff | Newer Gantt ecosystem; more application composition | Higher cost and a more self-contained product architecture |

 Pricing and packaging can change.
-Confirm current terms on the [RevoGrid Gantt page](/gantt) and [Bryntum pricing page](https://bryntum.com/products/gantt/#pricing) before purchasing.
+Confirm current terms on the [RevoGantt page](/gantt) and [Bryntum pricing page](https://bryntum.com/products/gantt/#pricing) before purchasing.

 ## The main architectural difference